ImageMagick/Usage-Markdown/thumbnails/index.md

 [![\[IM Text\]](rounded_corner_overlay.png)](rounded_corner_overlay.png)

 And there we have the overlay border image, and transparency mask image, we need for the double masking technique.
-Note that the masks are for a image that is stroke width larger than the original image, and that the erasing shape mask (in white) does not cover the whole of the enlarged area, as there is a 1 pixel gap all around it.
+Note that the masks are for an image that is stroke width larger than the original image, and that the erasing shape mask (in white) does not cover the whole of the enlarged area, as there is a 1 pixel gap all around it.

-So lets apply it using the [Double Masking](#double) technique...
+So let's apply it using the [Double Masking](#double) technique...

 ~~~
 convert thumbnail.gif -alpha set -bordercolor none -border 3  \